Accounts: OATH

 Icon packs must be in the Aegis Icon Pack format.
 Feel free to use a pre-built icon pack from Aegis or create your own.

-To upload a custom icon pack to Yubico Authenticator on desktop or Android, do the following:
+To upload an icon pack to Yubico Authenticator on desktop or Android, do the following:

 1. Download a pre-built icon pack from Aegis or create your own.